 Set up the column indices according to the Columns Order description in the file header.

 Please note that column indices for Latitude accuracy and Longitude accuracy will be the same.

 Click Save As... command from File menu and save created Metashape project on your computer.

 Select Align Photos… command from the Workflow menu to perform image alignment.

-Configure suitable parameters in the Align Photos dialog.
-In most cases you will be using High accuracy, Generic and Reference preselection options turned on and Reference preselection mode set to Source.
+Configure suitable parameters in Align Photos dialog.
+In most cases, you will be using High accuracy, Generic and Reference preselection options turned on and Reference preselection mode set to Source.
 Click OK to start image alignment.

-Due to large distortions of the Phantom 4 RTK camera it is recommended to perform adjustment with additional K4 calibration coefficient.
+Due to large distortions of the Phantom 4 RTK camera, it is recommended to perform the adjustment with an additional K4 calibration coefficient.
 To do that select Optimize Cameras… command from the Tools menu.
-In the Optimize Cameras dialog select Fit k4 parameter in the General section and click OK to perform adjustment.
+In Optimize Cameras dialog select Fit k4 parameter in the General section and click OK to perform an adjustment.

 If you are going to set up control or check points, it is a good time to do that after image alignment is complete.
 For additional details please check Aerial data processing with GCPs tutorial.
 Please don’t forget to run Optimize Cameras command once again after placing markers to make sure they are taken into account in the final solution.

 After image alignment is complete, you can proceed with other processing steps such as required for your project: build dense point cloud; building digital elevation model (DEM); building orthomosaic, build tiled model.
-You can find description this steps in our solutions - Aerial data processing.
+You can find a description of these steps in our solutions - Aerial data processing.